mininet/mininet.github.com/source/walkthrough/index.markdown

     $ sudo wireshark &

-In the Wireshark filter box, enter this filter, then click 'Apply':
+In the Wireshark filter box, enter this filter, then click `Apply`:

     of